siu-issiki/vitest-drizzle-environment/README.md

 ## Type Safety

-When using TypeScript, you can enable type inference for `vitestDrizzle.client` by adding a global type definition.
+When using TypeScript, you can enable type inference for `vDrizzle.client` by adding a global type definition.

 ```typescript
 // env.d.ts